d0rsha/ionicApp/README.md

 ## Add '-c' for making it visible on local network
 ##     '-l' for lab environment in browser
 ```
-To run on local android device
+To run on local android device (you also need android-sdk)
 ```
-adb tcpip 5555                  ## Skip if starting from virtual device adb connect device_ip_address   ## Check virtuals devices w/ 'android list avd' ionic cordova run android
+adb tcpip 5555                  ## Skip if starting from virtual device adb connect device_ip_address   ## Check virtuals devices w/ 'android list avd' ionic cordova run android       ## Add '-l' for live reload (It's veeery niice)
 ```
+Further to debug with chrome tools open chrome://inspect/#devices
+Make sure your device is connected, read more at https://ionic.zone/debug/remote-debug-your-app#android
+Make sure your device is running the same chrome version as your environment https://www.google.com/linuxrepositories/
+Find `Ionic App <device_ip>:<port> inspect` and hit `inspect`

 # How was it implemented?